dapr/docs/daprdocs/content/en/operations/components/pluggable-components-registration.md

 ### Component discovery and multiplexing

-A pluggable component accessible through a [Unix Domain Socket][UDS] can host multiple distinct component APIs .
+A pluggable component accessible through a [Unix Domain Socket][UDS] (UDS) can host multiple distinct component APIs .
 During the components' initial discovery process, Dapr uses reflection to enumerate all the component APIs behind a UDS.
 The `my-component` pluggable component in the example above can contain both state store (`state`) and a pub/sub (`pubsub`) component APIs.

 Typically, a pluggable component implements a single component API for packaging and deployment.
 However, at the expense of increasing its dependencies and broadening its security attack surface, a pluggable component can have multiple component APIs implemented.
 This could be done to ease the deployment and monitoring burden.
 Best practice for isolation, fault tolerance, and security is a single component API implementation for each pluggable component.